griphiam/markphilpot_com/content/2015/review_charlotte.md

 I almost skipped this one.
 The first few episodes felt like a high school version of *Quantum Leap* (albiet very nice to watch).
 Not thinking it would end up going anywhere, I put it on hold for about 3/4 of the summer season.
 A few sites I follow kept posting episode discussions on this show and I couldn't fathom why.

-Anyway, during a week when I had caught up on everything, I decided in delve back into Charlotte... and then I watched episode six.
+Anyway, during a week when I had caught up on everything else, I decided in delve back into Charlotte... and then I watched episode six.

 ## Story, Characters, & Animation